 In the year 2000 Jeff decided to branch out permanently into general construction (namely industrial hot form & cold form sheds).

-Jeff has now been the Managing Director of Area Steel Construction for twenty four years & has remained true to his beliefs regarding the need for a higher general standard for structural integrity in the NT given the Northern Territory’s propensity for cyclonic activity.
+Jeff has now been the Managing Director of Area Steel Construction for Twenty-five years & has remained true to his beliefs regarding the need for a higher general standard for structural integrity in the NT given the Northern Territory’s propensity for cyclonic activity.

 Our company’s mission statement says it all: